Marta Żmuda Trzebiatowska

 Marta Żmuda Trzebiatowska (born 26 July 1984, in Człuchów) is a Polish film, television and theater actress.

 She is best known for playing the role of Marta Orkisz in Polish TV series Teraz albo nigdy! and Monika Miller in Julia.
-She has also appeared in a number of notable television series, including Kryminalni (Crime Detectives), Na dobre i na złe (For better and for worse), Magda M., and Twarzą w twarz (Face to Face).
+She has also appeared in a number of other television series, including Kryminalni (Crime Detectives), Na dobre i na złe (For better and for worse), Magda M., and Twarzą w twarz (Face to Face).

 In 2008 she took part in the 8th season of the popular TV show Taniec z gwiazdami (Dancing with the Stars).
 Her dance partner was Adam Król.
 They took 3rd place.